NC State Global Courtyard

 - Groups are required to familiarize themselves with the current COVID-19 restrictions on in-person events and abide by these restrictions.
 For more information, visit: https://www.ncsu.edu/coronavirus/

 - At the conclusion of the event, groups must ensure that all trash is properly disposed of and the area is free of litter/debris.
-Permanent trash can should not be left overflowing.
+Permanent trash cans should not be left overflowing.
+Additional clearstream trash cans/recycling can be requested for free from Recycling.

 - As this space is adjacent to buildings, we ask for no smoking in the courtyard.